Loft Conversion Builders in Croydon (CR0, CR2)

 Loft Conversions Tip for Croydon Homeowners

-Three patterns cover most of what we build in CR0 and CR2.
 Hip-to-gable conversion on a 1930s semi is the most common project.
 The sloping side roof is replaced with a vertical gable wall, and a rear dormer creates a master bedroom with en-suite plus space for a second bedroom or home office.
-Cost is £55,000-£80,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 10-14 weeks.
 Croydon's 1930s housing stock has roof structures well-suited to this conversion.
-Dormer conversion on a Victorian terrace is the second pattern, common in South Croydon and Thornton Heath.
-A rear dormer adds a master bedroom or two smaller rooms within the existing roofline.
-Cost is £45,000-£65,000.
-Build time 10-12 weeks.
-Front-facing dormers are generally refused in conservation areas; rear dormers are accepted with subordinate proportions.
-L-shaped dormer on wider 1930s detached or semi-detached properties maximises floor area.
-Combining a rear dormer with a side dormer creates a master suite plus second bedroom or large home office.
-Cost is £65,000-£90,000.
-Build time 12-16 weeks.
+Build time is 10 to 14 weeks.
+L-shaped dormers on wider Croydon detached and semi-detached properties maximise floor area by combining a rear dormer with a side dormer.
 The party wall mechanics are more involved because the side dormer often crosses the party wall.
+Build time 12 to 16 weeks.

-Croydon Council process and conservation areas
+Croydon Council planning rules and conservation areas for loft conversions

-Croydon Council is generally efficient with permitted development applications.
-Volume limits are 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced properties.
-Front-facing dormers are not permitted development.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Croydon) for written confirmation, which protects the property at sale time.
-The Sanderstead and Purley conservation areas have specific requirements for visible alterations including dormer design — typically subordinate proportions, set back from the eaves and ridge, and materials matching the existing roof.
-We design to Croydon's published guidelines from the outset.
-Most residential streets in Croydon are outside conservation zones and have full permitted development rights.
-Croydon Council Building Control charges £350-£500 for a loft conversion inspection.
-The completion certificate is delivered at handover and is what proves the conversion is compliant when you sell or remortgage.
-Party wall agreements apply to virtually all Croydon loft conversions on terraced or semi-detached properties.
-For semi-detached, only one party wall is shared, which simplifies the process compared with mid-terrace properties needing notices on both sides.
-Surveyor fees are typically £750-£1,500 per neighbour.
+The Sanderstead and Purley conservation areas have specific requirements for dormer design, typically subordinate proportions, set back from the eaves and ridge, and materials matching the existing roof.
+We design to London Borough of Croydon's published guidelines from the outset.
+Most residential streets in CR0 and CR2 are outside conservation zones and have full permitted development rights.
+Party wall agreements apply to virtually all loft conversions on terraced or semi-detached properties in Croydon.
+For semi-detached, only one party wall is shared, which simplifies the process compared with mid-terrace.
 We serve party wall notices early in every project so the schedule isn't delayed.
-Fire safety follows Building Regulations Part B — protected escape route from the new loft floor down to the front door, fire-rated doors on every habitable room along the route, and mains-wired smoke alarms throughout the property.
-We design to these requirements from day one rather than retrofitting them at sign-off.
+Fire safety follows Building Regulations Part B: protected escape route from the new loft floor to the front door, fire-rated doors on every habitable room along the route, and mains-wired smoke alarms throughout.
+The Building Control completion certificate is delivered at handover.

 Loft Conversions in Croydon: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer